hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 ### 1. Create a fresh new directory

 Create a new EMPTY directory somewhere on a disk which has a LOT of free disk space.
 Try not to use `C:`.
-I will need, say, 5 Gb free disk space per 100 pics/videos, which will be used for temporary working files.
+It will need, say, 5 Gb free disk space per 100 pics/videos, which will be used for temporary working files.
 Later, once installed and configured, you may choose to re-configure to use a temporary folder on another disk.

 **For the purpose of examples below, let's assume you created a new folder called `D:\QN_Auto_Slideshow_Creator_for_Windows`**